Running Ulula

 )- kwargs: kwargs

-Additional arguments that are passed to the Ulula plotting function (either 1D or 2D, depending on the
+Additional keyword arguments that are passed to the Ulula plotting functions

 - sim: Simulation